-When I grew up, there were all sorts of special Holiday Inns with a sub-theme.
+There were once all sorts of special Holiday Inns with a sub-theme.
 One of the more interesting was the Holiday Inn 1776, which was in Williamsburg.
 Done with a Bicentennial spirit, it was built on a sprawling campus just outside of the restored area.
 While a fascinating concept, the dormers have an ill shape to them, which makes it look a bit off.
 It has changed franchises, now a Ramada, but still exists.
 The Holiday Inn Chattanooga Choo-Choo, now affiliated with Historic Hotels of America, was one of the wildest Holiday Inn experiments.
 It was built inside a train station.

 Thankfully, still, there are sub-themed Holiday Inns, ones that carve their own identity yet adhere to the brand.